In this article we will go through some basic IOS commands.

 An IOS device stores, by default, 10 last commands you have entered in your current EXEC session.
 You can use the show history command from the user EXEC or privileged EXEC mode to display them.

-You can set a number of command saved in the buffer for the current terminal session by using the terminal history size NUMBER command from the user EXEC or privileged EXEC mode.
+You can set a number of commands saved in the buffer for the current terminal session by using the terminal history size NUMBER command from the user EXEC or privileged EXEC mode.

 Show running-configuration & show startup-configuration commands